 Congratulations on the raise.
 You’ve worked hard to get it, and now it’s time for it to work for you.

-Clark has her own twist on what you should do with a raise.
-“When you get a raise, give half of it to your ‘Now Self’ and half of it to your ‘Future Self,’ the Certified Financial Planner says.
+Michele Clark has her own twist on what you should do with a raise.
+“When you get a raise, give half of it to your ‘Now Self’ and half of it to your ‘Future Self,'” she says.

-For instance, if you get a 4 percent raise, split the amount — put 2 percent into a checking account, and another 2 percent toward retirement savings.
+For instance, if you get a 4% raise, split the amount — put 2% into a checking account, and another 2% toward retirement savings.

-Diverting 2 percent away from your “Now Self” will help prevent “lifestyle creep,” when you use new money to increase your lifestyle today instead of saving for tomorrow.
+Diverting 2% away from your “Now Self” will help prevent “lifestyle creep,” when you use newfound money to increase your lifestyle today instead of saving for tomorrow.